abhaydoke09/Bilinear-CNN-TensorFlow/README.md

-This is an implementation of Bilinear-CNN using TensorFlow.
+This is an implementation of Bilinear
+Convolutional Neural Network (BCNN) using TensorFlow.

-Main objective of this project is to implement Bilinear Convolutional Neural Network (BCNN) for Fine-grained Visual Recognition using TensorFlow.
+Main objective of this project is to implement Bilinear Convolutional Neural Network for Fine-grained Visual Recognition using TensorFlow.
 I implemented the BCNN model as described in the http://vis-www.cs.umass.edu/bcnn/docs/bcnn_iccv15.pdf and trained it on the FGVC-Aircraft